CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/API.md

 ## <h>nv set system api port</h>

-Configures the API port.
+Configures the NVUE REST API port.
 You can set a value between 1 and 65535.
 If you do not set a port, Cumulus Linux uses the default port 8765.

 ### Version History